 The first player ever taken in a Major League Baseball draft was Rick Monday in 1965 and that also was the first MLB draft ever held.
 Monday, a graduate of Santa Monica High, later played at Arizona State.
 That 1965 draft went 20 picks in the first round.

 One of the projects we will be completing at Cal-Hi Sports without any current games going on any sport probably until late August is to compile lists of first-round draft picks from California high schools in the sports we focus on.
-This first one will be for baseball with this year’s MLB Draft set for June 10-11 in a remote, video conference format similar to April’s NFL Draft.
-The all-time first-round draft list for football will be done next and we may be able to get to the NBA and WNBA in the summer.
+The first one for baseball was completed in May with this year’s MLB Draft held June 10-11 in a remote, video conference format similar to April’s NFL Draft.
+The all-time first-round draft list for football and women’s basketball also have been completed.